Fairy tern: Breeding

 Breeding takes place in the spring in colonies on sheltered beaches on the mainland or on offshore islands.
 The nest is just above high-water mark and is a scrape in the sand.
+Fairy terns have a monogamous mating system, forming pair bonds in which they provision food, mate, nest, and care for offspring.
 One or two eggs are laid and both parents share the incubation and care of the chicks and have occasionally been seen providing post-fledging parental care.
+Breeding success is low.